A20archi/FaceRecognitionDoorSecuritySystem/README.md

 ## 📜 License

-This project is released under the **MIT License** — free to use and modify.
+This project is released under the **MIT License** — free to use and modiffy.

 ---